-Saturn moves through one sign in about two and a half years.
+Saturn moves through one sign in two and a half to three years.
 This will be its first transit through Capricorn since 1988-1990.
 If you recall, those are the years that surrounded the fall of the Berlin wall, on November 9, 1989.
 One of the keywords for Saturn is “wall.”
 Plus, that wall was up for 30 years, one Saturn cycle!

 Back then, not only Saturn, but electric Uranus and oceanic Neptune were also transiting through Capricorn, moving in and out of conjunction during part of that time, and not leaving until 1995.